jh1993/UnderusedOptions/README.txt

 - Added a 3 SP +25% strikechance upgrade.

 Flame Burst:
+- Melting Flame upgrade now passes through walls and melts all walls in the affected area.
 - Bright Flame upgrade replaced by Phoenix Flame, which costs 4 SP and heals allies (except the wizard) instead of damaging them, and does not change the damage type.
 This makes it a natural extension of the base spell while providing additional healing with Pyrophilia, instead of changing the damage type to holy and losing out on all fire synergies.
 - Spreading Flame now counts as casting the spell once per charge consumed.